 There comes a time in every manager’s life where they must discuss performance with an employee.
 Not everyone performs at 100% all the time, and not everyone is ideally suited to their job.
 There are innumerable reasons why an employee might be performing poorly.

 While it’s essential to maintain sympathy and understand circumstances, a business is a business at the end of the day.
 It can’t run on pity and poor performance.
-When performance issues start to hamper the company, it’s helpful to talk to the employee.
+When performance issues start to hamper the company, it’s helpful to tell an employee that they need to improve performance.

 How can you handle this situation?
 Here are five tips to make it easier for both you as a manager and your employee.